 Applicants whose overall academic standing does not meet the minimum general admission requirements of the School of Graduate Studies will need to improve their academic standing before applying.
 However, grades are only part of the picture.
 Where additional courses are taken, students should illustrate they are willing to challenge themselves in senior and, if possible, graduate-equivalent courses.
 All applicants should seek experiences which develop the skills described above.
 For example, proof of the ability to write may be developed through appropriate courses or publishing papers.
 Additional mathematics and professional work with data analysis are also considered by the MPH Epidemiology Admissions Committee, particularly for applicants with greater experience.
 Where upgrading in statistics is considered, we encourage students to choose intermediate courses, relevant to applied research in biological or social sciences and with emphasis on computer applications.

 - CHL5004H begins earlier in September than regularly scheduled graduate courses.

 Students are encouraged to take elective courses that will enhance their learning experience and/or provide focused study on a particular topic.
 Please check the DLSPH timetable for a list of courses available each academic year.
 If you have any questions about the appropriateness of a course, please speak with the MPH Epidemiology Program Director.

-All MPH Epidemiology students complete at least one practicum placement in an applied public health or research setting and should include some element of quantitative work.
+All MPH Epidemiology students complete at least one practicum placement in an applied public health or research setting and must include an element of quantitative work.
 Students wanting a thesis-like experience should explore the capstone option (please see MPH Epidemiology Practicum Guidelines for more information on practicum options and procedures).

 To gain a better understanding of the work that MPH Epidemiology students have undertaken during their first practicum placement, click here for a listing of descriptive abstracts from summer 2014 placements.
 Students have given their consent to share these abstracts.